MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

     )
 ```

-For more information about how to submit jobs to the PASQAL provider, see [Submit a circuit with a provider-specific format to PASQAL](xref:microsoft.quantum.quickstarts.computing.provider#platform-pasqal).
+For more information about how to submit jobs to the PASQAL provider, see [Submit a circuit to PASQAL using Pulser SDK](xref:microsoft.quantum.quickstarts.computing.provider#submit-a-circuit-to-pasqal-using-pulser-sdk).

 ## Pricing